remoteintech/remote-jobs/company-profiles/abstract.md

 ## How to apply

-Email contact@abstractapi.com with subject "Application (remoteintech)"
+Email contact@abstractapi.com with subject "Application (remoteintech)" or contact the team through their live chat on [Abstract API website](https://www.abstractapi.com).